midhunshyam/Predictive-Analytics/README.md

 This repository contains a machine learning analysis of the [Mutual Funds and ETFs Dataset](https://www.kaggle.com/datasets/stefanoleone992/mutual-funds-and-etfs) from Kaggle.

-The project focuses on financial data preprocessing, modeling, and imputation to predict and classify fund characteristics.
+Our project focuses on financial data preprocessing, modeling, and imputation to predict and classify fund characteristics.
 It involves both supervised and unsupervised learning techniques, including neural networks, Bayesian classifiers, and data imputation strategies for handling missing values.

 The `PA.ipynb` is main Jupyter Notebook for this project.
 Contains all methodologies, analysis code, and results in a single, self-contained notebook with detailed information on global mutual funds and exchange-traded funds (ETFs), including financial performance, asset allocation, and fund classifications.